 "If you expect your tax rate to be lower in the future, you're better off leaving your traditional IRA alone rather than triggering any taxes now," said Paul Jacobs, a certified financial planner with Palisades Hudson Financial Group in Atlanta.

 In a traditional IRA, investors receive an income tax deduction the year they make a contribution to the vehicle and pay income tax after withdrawing funds for retirement.
-In a Roth IRA, there is no current year tax deduction; however, all gains are income tax free at retirement under the current IRS Code.
+In a Roth IRA, there is no current year tax deduction; however, all gains are income tax free at retirement under the current IRS Code."It's important for individuals to think about how their income stream will be structured during retirement," said McElwee.
+"Having the option to choose tax free income from a Roth IRA may be particularly beneficial for some individuals during their retirement years depending on their tax situation."

 Savers can convert traditional IRAs to Roth IRAs, but taxes must be paid at the time of conversion.